ikhsanurasidb/water-quality-monitoring-final/README.md

 In this setup, I’m using an Arduino Uno to control the sensor and robotic arm, with an ESP8266 as a gateway to send data to the AWS IoT cloud.
 - Upload sketch Gateway.ino to your ESP8266.
 - Upload sketch Controller.ino to tour Arduino.

+## 3. Run a Script
+Use <a href="https://pm2.keymetrics.io/">pm2</a> to run subscribe.js as background process

+You can find this script in Web-Dashboard/src/server/subscribe.js

 ## 3. Web Based Monitoring
 To use this, you should install <a href="https://nodejs.org/en/download/package-manager">Node.js</a>